xperian48/AurAchieve/README.md

 Currently, there are no sponsors.

-If you appreciate AuraAscend and want to keep it free for everyone, please [Sponsor](https://github.com/sponsors/NiceSapien) me
+If you appreciate AuraAscend and want to keep it free for everyone, please [Sponsor](https://github.com/sponsors/NiceSapien) me.